EnterTheVoid-x86/rsh/README.md

 ## How to use

-Run `git clone https://github.com/EnterTheVoid-x86/Ruby-Shell-Unofficial.git && cd Ruby-Shell-Unoffical/ && ruby main.rb`
+Run `git clone https://github.com/EnterTheVoid-x86/rsh.git && cd rsh/ && ruby main` **OR**
-**OR**
 Go to [this website](https://replit.com/@Amythest/rsh-v139?v=1) in your browser, it's easier **AND** you don't take up any of your hard drive space. =)
 ## Q&A